 The Six Different Ways of Writing off Car Expenses

 Cars are among the most costly items anyone can own but you can use them to reduce your taxes by writing off car expenses.
 You can great deal on taxes considering the initial cost of purchasing and expenses incurred due to ongoing maintenance.
 It is fortunate that there are legitimate ways of offsetting such costs through tax deductions.
-You may in fact quality for one of these options, which pertain to individual, self-employed, small business or other business deductions.
+You may, in fact, qualify for one of these options, which pertains to an individual, self-employed, small business or other business deductions.
 Ignoring such government incentives could exclude a person from enjoying tax savings.
 You can get complete details about writing off car expenses on the IRS website.